Canucks-Golden Knights stream: 2020 NHL Stanley Cup Second Round

 LIVE STREAM: You can watch the Canucks-Golden Knights stream on NBC Sports’ live stream page and the NBC Sports app.

-No. 1 Vegas Golden Knights vs. No. 5 Vancouver Canucks (Series tied 1-1)
+No. 1 Vegas Golden Knights vs. No. 5 Vancouver Canucks (VGK lead 2-1)

 Game 1: Golden Knights 5, Canucks 0 (recap)